19 Best Online Jobs for Students in 2026

 5. Transcriptionist

 You could take an online course and earn a certificate to become a legal or medical transcriptionist to land higher-paying jobs.
 This can also be an excellent way to gain extra familiarity with a field you hope to enter after graduation.
 Transcription work is typically output-oriented, meaning you can typically work the hours that fit your schedule best as long as you meet deadlines.
-AI transcription tools can help increase your productivity.
+AI transcription tools can help increase your productivity and output, but keep in mind some fields may not allow you to use AI.

 Skills needed: